A space for marking temporalities + linking to other networks.

 Booking is now open for a 3 week course on digital curating based around Flatness beginning 18 September at Camden Art Centre.
 Bursary places available.
 Click here for more info and to book a place.
 Please spread the word!

 Lucy Clout is offering to create her own version of Focusmate (described in her letter) especially for Flatness users.
 She’s inviting “anyone who wants virtual company doing anything” to join her online for 50 minutes.
-The sessions would be completely private.
+The sessions will be completely private.
 Email email@example.com to make a booking.

 On 4 April @Whitechapel Gallery, I’m excited to be in conversation with Amsterdam-based artist (+ Flatness contributor) Dan Walwin following his special presentation, ‘Enclosures and Desertion’, a segue of works produced between 2013-2019 (coincidentally the same turbulent timespan as Flatness).
 Find more info and reserve your tickets here: https://www.whitechapelgallery.org/events/dan-walwin-enclosures-desertion/